 - If you have never played or studied jazz before, you won’t get in.
 You’ll need a background of, ideally, several years at least studying jazz and playing in large AND small jazz ensembles.

 - If you can’t already improvise at a fairly advanced level, you have little chance of getting in.

 - You need to be able to sight read and pass an aural test.

 - As a general rule, the Sydney Conservatorium bases their intake of students on what instruments they need to make balanced ensembles.
 They don’t just take the best candidates based purely on playing ability.
 This means that often some instruments can have lower entry standards than others, but don’t rely on this.
-Historically trombone and double bass seem to have been less competetive.
-Saxophone and drums are extremely competetive.
+Historically trombone and double bass seem to have been less competitive.
+Saxophone and drums are extremely competitive.
 If you can play good lead trumpet you have a good chance, even if you are not the best improviser.
 However, if you play trumpet and don’t have great lead “chops”, then you’d better be a seriously good jazz player already.
 Whatever you play, your best bet is to be excellent already.
 In any case, if you plan to be a jazz player, you are going to need to become outstanding anyway, so you may as well start now.

 - The Sydney Jazz degree is not academic.
 It is purely a vocational and technical course.
 In fact, there seems to be no jazz music degree in NSW that offers both academic and performance study combined.
 We think that is a shame.
 Being part of the University of Sydney, Conservatorium jazz students can at least take some academic subjects on “main campus”.